chanzuckerberg/cellxgene/README.md

 ## risks of hosting cellxgene

 _cellxgene_ is built on standard web technologies, but is currently designed as a single-user desktop application.
-We've done this so we can prioritize the items on [our roadmap](ROADMAP.md).
+We've done this so we can prioritize the features on [our roadmap](ROADMAP.md).

 Some of our users have experimented with hosting _cellxgene_ either for their lab or for public use, but please note that the _cellxgene_ team does not officially support, troubleshoot, or maintain any web deployments at this time.